I Was Trapped By Police. The First Person I Called Was My Dad

 Around 9:30, the officers started to move in, causing the crowd of mostly young people to condense.
 “They were trying to get us closer together, they were macing people and hitting people,” Meka says.
 “We were trapped.”

-In a press conference on June 3, DC Metropolitan Police Chief Peter Newsham said that authorities believed the group was exhibiting actions “consistent with behavior that preceded very violent events.”
+In a press conference on 3rd June, DC Metropolitan Police Chief Peter Newsham said that authorities believed the group was exhibiting actions “consistent with behaviour that preceded very violent events.”
 The department declined Refinery29’s request to comment further on the incident.
 The use of force is under investigation by the MDP's internal affairs bureau.

 At some point in the melee, Meka saw a man waving people into his house, trying to get as many people inside, away from the mayhem, as possible.
 Meka followed a friend up the front steps.